 4. Go to the Northbridge Plaza when the weather is warm on a Sunday afternoon and lie on bean bags, do a crossword, chill out and listen to live music.

 5. Visit one of Perth’s many beaches.
 As the sunniest city in Australia you’ll be sure of a nice day to visit the seaside in summertime.
 There are several beaches, each with its own appeal.

 6. Pop up to King’s Park and have a picnic or just walk and enjoy that view.
-Right now the spring festival has started and the flowers are looking gorgeous.
+Right now (September) the annual spring festival has started and the flowers are looking gorgeous.
 Not to mention the trees!
 Below you can see a tree the Queen planted, it’s dressed up in a tutu and tiara, really looking like The Sugar Gum Fairy peeping out from another tree covered in colourful bunting.

 7. Go walking – there are so many other beautiful parks and wetlands in Perth besides Kings Park.
 I’m thinking of Herdsman, Lake Monger, Queens Park, Hyde Park, Whitemans, Maylands, to name just a few.
 Or just walk along the Swan River – there are so many lovely walks or directions you can choose.

 8. Grab a map from the info bureau in Forrest Place and perhaps take off on a self guided Convicts and Criminals tour at your own pace to discover Perth’s history.
 There are still a reasonable amount of old turn of the century buildings in Perth often nestled beneath or between modern skyscrapers as in the feature image at the top of this post.

 9. Head to South Perth at sunset and wait for the city lights to come on – if you’ve got a tripod or a steady hand, now’s the time for that iconic photograph.